 What is the Scheme of Integration?

 The Scheme is a part of the Code of Governance and it describes how the new Public Bodies (Joint Working) (Scotland) Act 2014 will be applied in the Scottish Borders.
 The Act requires health boards and local authorities to integrate planning for and delivery of certain adult and health and social care services.
 You can download a copy of the Health and Social Care Integration Scheme Refresh 2022 and appendices from our website.

 Health and Social Care Partnership

 What is the Health and Social Care Partnership?

 The Partnership is the general term referring to the organisations that deliver health and social care services in the Scottish Borders.
-NHS Borders and SBC are the two largest organisations.
+NHS Borders and ourselves are the two largest organisations.
 The Third and Independent sectors are also members of the Partnership.

 Does the HSCP employ staff?